Kitware/VTK/Documentation/Doxygen/SMPTools.md

 A variation of this approach is to use thread local storage to perform computation on a local range of input, store the result in thread local, and then reduce/composite the local storage into the global output.
 While this is problematic for many reasons (especially since data movement is needed to composite the output data), it still can be used to effectively partition and transform input data to the output, especially if the thread local storage is relatively small in size.

-Whatever approach is used, parallel algorithms are often implemened using multiple passes.
+Whatever approach is used, parallel algorithms are often implemented using multiple passes.
 When designing parallel algorithms, it is important to think in terms of passes, and implement algorithms accordingly.

 ## Use Parallel Design Patterns
 There are many parallel operations that are used repeatedly.
 Of course `for` loops and `fill()` are two obvious operations, but the `sort()` operation is more widely used than might be expected.
 Another is the prefix sum (or inclusive scan, or simply scan) typically used to build indices into data arrays.
 Become familiar with these and other parallel operations and the task of designing and implementing algorithms will be much easier.